Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

-Confounding bias occurs because assumption \eqref{eq:indepsim} is frequently too restrictive: in practice, there is almost always an unobserved confounding factor $U \in \mc{U}$ affecting both treatment selection and outcome.
+Confounding bias is ubiquitous in observational studies, and the assumption \eqref{eq:indepsim} is frequently too restrictive: in practice, there is almost always an unobserved confounding factor $U \in \mc{U}$ affecting both treatment selection and outcome.
 Consequently, we consider an unobserved confounding factor $U$ such that

-Since the independence condition~\eqref{eq:indep} holds for $U=(Y(1), Y(0))$, a confounding factor $U$ satisfying condition~\eqref{eq:indep} always exists, and \eqref{eq:indep} allows the treatment assignment $Z$ to depend directly on the unobserved potential outcome.
+This allows there to be a common cause $U$ of the treatment $Z$ and potential outcomes $\{Y(0), Y(1)\}$ that contains the relevant information about the potential outcomes that influence the treatment assignment.
+More abstractly, it allows the treatment assignment $Z$ to depend directly on the unobserved potential outcome; a multivariate unobserved confounder $U$ satisfying condition~\eqref{eq:indep} always exists by letting $U=(Y(1), Y(0))$.
 Under this assumption, neither the ATE $\tau$ nor the CATE $\tau(x)$ is identifiable, and traditional estimators can be arbitrarily biased~\cite{Rosenbaum02,imbensreview,robins2000sensitivity}.
 Yet it may be plausible that there is not ``too much'' confounding, so it is interesting to provide bounds on the possible range of treatment effects under such scenarios.
-We take this approach to propose a sensitivity analysis linking the posited strength of unobserved confounding to the range of possible values of $\tau$ and $\tau(x)$.
+We take this approach to propose a sensitivity analysis linking the posited strength of unobserved confounding to the range of possible values of the ATE $\tau$ and CATE $\tau(x)$.